Pax-0/wallet-bot/README.md

 # Wallet bot

-this is a wallet bot.
+This bot has a few commands to create an in-bot reward system for creating and managing wallet accounts

 # Setup:
 - Firstly clone this repo where you plan to have the bot hosted as follows: